-What to Look Out For When Considering Solar in California
+What Should Californians Look Out For When Considering Solar?

 Going solar in California is worth it for most homeowners, but even if you confirm that it makes sense for your home, you’ll still have a few things to think about.
 Below, we’ll discuss some additional considerations you should make when converting your home to clean energy.